 Rest Time (Your Soon To Be Favorite Part Of Your Kids Daily Routine)

-If you are introverted, a stay at home mom near burnout, or simply easily overwhelmed… rest time is key.
+For the introverted, a stay at home mom near burnout, or simply easily overwhelmed… rest time is key.
+This is a daily habit your kids must take hold of for your own sake.

 But even if it was ONLY for you, that’s okay.